 Well for the first year I did a meeting every single day with a few exceptions.
 I made new friends in recovery, I surrounded myself with the principles of recovery and the 12 step fellowship I belonged to.

 The counsellors said they couldn’t promise I wouldn’t use again but that they had given me the tools to make it my choice.
 And I chose every day to stay clean, I chose to make the company I kept to be of wholesome and life directed values.
-They said life would be life and I had to accept life on its own terms, do what I can, and when the choices were out of my control – to surrender.
+They said life would be life as a grateful Addict and I had to accept life on its own terms, do what I can, and when the choices were out of my control – to surrender.

 I am just a little over 7 years clean now.
 My life has had its up and downs.
 There have been times when the pain was unbearable, there have been times when the joy was so bountiful I thought my heart would burst – never once in of those moments did my mind ever go to the thought of using.
-I once couldn’t go for more than ten minutes without thinking about drugs, now my thoughts are filled with things of life – from the mundane to the extraordinary – all spectacular.
+I once couldn’t go for more than ten minutes without thinking about drugs, now as a grateful addict, my thoughts are filled with things of life – from the mundane to the extraordinary – all spectacular.

-I am now at a place in my life where the gifts of recovery are clicking together beautifully.
+As a grateful Addict, I am now at a place in my life where the gifts of recovery are clicking together beautifully.

 – I have mended all the damaged relationships which are stronger than ever